 Getting Started with Blazor Stock Chart Component

-This section briefly explains about how to include Blazor Stock Chart component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains about how to include Blazor Stock Chart component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

-To get start quickly with Blazor Stock Chart component, check on this video or GitHub sample.
+To get start quickly with Blazor Stock Chart component, refer this GitHub sample.

 Prerequisites